Most photographers have a defining moment in their photography life that they see as the point of transformation.

 I replied with a stern tone: “No, I don’t do that and would never do that”.

-Now, that sounded pretty dramatic when I look back in time.
+Now, that sounded pretty stupid when I look back in time.

 But the truth is, the more I think of it, the more I couldn’t help but giggle at myself.

-Not only I’ve learned what post-processing means, I have a strong opinion about post-production.
-I feel that all images should be post-processed right out of camera.
+Not only I’ve learned what post-processing is, I have a strong opinion about post-production.
+I feel that all images should always be post-processed.

 Such an irony, right?